How To Lower Ammonia In Fish Tank

 How long does it take to lower the ammonia?

-If you experienced a sudden spike of ammonia, it might take you 1 or multiple water changes before it went normal again.
+If you experience a sudden spike of ammonia, it might take you 1 or multiple water changes before it goes normal again.

 You should figure out the reason for the high ammonia in your fish tank and deal with it accordingly.